Benefits

 Personal Leave

 Annually in January full-time employees receive five personal leave days (40 hours) to use during the calendar year.
 For employees hired mid-year, the personal days are prorated.
-Personal leave is prorated for part-time employees.

 top